DefenderOfBasic/notebook/source/content/index.md

 - $50k from [Kanro](https://kanro.fi/)[^2]
 - $20k from [Tekne Labs](https://x.com/TekneLabs) / [Ronenv](https://x.com/RonenV)

+%%

 If I receive any more money I will use it to give our small grants to others.
 Such as:

 - InterBrain by David Rug (https://opencollective.com/projectliminality) - he's building "memetic vaccine" software

-- About me
-- Funding
-- Skills I have to offer.
-Skills I need
+- Bradie, on transparent supply chains & memetics ?
+- Nosilverv / Guy for his book on propaganda & generally raising people's epistemology
+%%

-- Current projects
+## Active projects
-- where i am teaching
-- where i am learning

-### What is this?

-This is my "open notebook",

-Currently working on bootstrapping the [[⭐️ Open Research Institute]] which is a missing piece of infrastructure for civilization-wide coordination.

-Also working on evangelizing "open memetics" / open source & decentralized cultural engineering.
-This is necessary for "steering the ship" towards the best possible future for all sentient beings.
-This is "universal alignment", AI alignment is a subset of this problem.

-Places to find me:

-- Long form writing on Substack: https://defenderofthebasic.substack.com/about
-- Twitter for public correspondance: https://x.com/DefenderOfBasic
-- Open Memetics Discord: https://discord.gg/5mbWEfVrqw (originally part of the "Twitter Community Archive" project)
+## Currently learning

+religion

 [^1]: this technically exists but it's very secretive & filled with dangerous power games.
-See [New York Times explaining psyops](https://defenderofthebasic.substack.com/p/new-york-times-is-trying-to-explain) I want to do an open version of that.
+See [New York Times explaining psyops](https://defenderofthebasic.substack.com/p/new-york-times-is-trying-to-explain).
+I want to do an open version of that.
 See also [Graphika](https://graphika.com/) and newer things like [Blackbird AI](https://www.youtube.com/watch?v=8Wixy4aIY9Q)'s "narrative analysis" tools.

 [^2]: See [Open Memetics Grant Proposal](https://docs.google.com/document/d/1kCLMHYjgWRPCjL5d7qXmN1QzgNXHmuljULaZg_04pZI/edit?tab=t.0#heading=h.2qeob59z6tgo) I wrote January 2025.